LoopKit/loopdocs/docs/nightscout/ns_crossref.md

 ### Loop Follow

 Loop Follow was created by Jon Fawcett who took ideas from multiple other apps to create a single app to assist in his caregiving role.
 It is popular with Loopers who like the display and notifications as well as Loop caregivers.
 It can work with just the Dexcom Share credentials and/or the Nightscout URL and allows for easy customization of alerts and alarms.
-Jon has handed over maintenance of this app to the Loop and Learn team.
+Jon handed over maintenance of this app to the Loop and Learn team.

 * Please see
     * [Loop and Learn: Loop Follow page](https://www.loopandlearn.org/loop-follow)